 The Sydney Morning Herald sponsored Sydney’s Good Food Month in October as an adjunct to their Good Food Guide.
 The festival included night noodle markets, picnics, market tours and special events at restaurants.
-Good Food Month was replaced by the Sydney International Food Festival as part of Crave Sydney in 2009.
+Good Food Month is now sponsored by Citibank and has spread to other Australian capital cities.More

 The Australian City Farms and Community Gardens Network was set up in 1996.
 The Network was started by Dr Darren Phillips as an informal, Australia-wide network of people interested in community gardens, city farms, urban agriculture and community education centres.
 The network was originally an informal volunteer organisation with no office holders but is now an incorporated association with a formally elected committee and state representatives.
 More

 Woolworths moves into petrol – the first of the supermarket giants to move into the fuel business, by establishing its own Petrol Plus brand.
 The first outlet opened in Dubbo in 1996.
-In 2003, Coles announced its joint venture with Shell, offering discounts via shopper dockets.
-This was followed by the Woolworths/Caltex alliance.
+In 2003, Coles announced its joint venture with Shell, offering supermarket fuel dockets with any purchase over $30.
+The same year, Woolwiths forged an alliance with Caltex, also offering cheaper fuel via shopper dockets.

 Slow Food Australia operates through a series of convivia, each mandated directly from the Italian headquarters in Bra, Italy.
 The first convivium was set up in the Barossa Valley, South Australia by Maggie Beer in 1995.
 As of 2012, Slow Food in Australia had 31 convivia, or branches, with all activities coordinated by volunteers.